-We saw that the provider carried out staff appraisals annually.
+The provider was trained in appraisal of staff and carried out staff appraisals annually.
 We saw that the principal dentist was appraised by the postgraduate deanery.
 We noted the appraisals were a two way process with actions identified.
 Staff confirmed appraisals were used to identify training needs and that the practice supported them to undertake further study.
 Staff we spoke to were aware of their own abilities and competencies and confirmed all their colleagues were supportive.